APR Vs. Interest Rate: What’s The Difference?

-You might encounter the terms “APR” and “interest rate” when you shop for a home loan.
+You might encounter the terms “APR” and “interest rate” when shopping for a home loan.
 It’s easy to confuse the two and use them interchangeably, because your interest rate and your APR serve similar functions.
-However, there are a few differences that you need to know about.
+However, interest rate and APR have a few differences that you should be aware of.

-Let’s learn how to calculate APR vs. interest rate, as well as how to compare lenders so you understand the differences before you get a mortgage.
+Let’s learn how to calculate APR versus interest rate, as well as how to compare lenders so you understand the differences before you get a mortgage.

 What Is Interest Rate?

 Your interest rate is the percentage you pay to borrow money from a lender for a specific period of time.
-Your mortgage interest rate might be fixed, which means it stays the same throughout the duration of your loan.
-Your mortgage interest rate might also be variable, which means it might change depending on market rates.
+Your mortgage interest rate might be fixed, meaning it stays the same throughout the duration of your loan.
+Your mortgage interest rate might also be variable, meaning it might change depending on market rates.

 You’ll always see your interest rate expressed as a percentage.
-You’re responsible for paying back both the initial amount you borrow (your principal) plus any interest that accumulates on your loan.
+You’re responsible for paying back the initial amount you borrow (your principal) plus any interest that accumulates on your loan.

-Let’s look at an example.
+Let’s consider an example.
 Say you borrow $100,000 to buy a home, and your interest rate is 4%.
 This means that at the start of your loan, your mortgage builds 4% in interest every year.
 That’s $4,000 annually, or about $333.33 a month.

-Your principal balance is high during the beginning of your loan, and you’ll pay more money toward interest as a result.
-However, as you chip away at your principal through monthly payments, you owe less in interest and pay a higher percentage of your payment to your principal.
+Your principal balance is high at the beginning of your loan term, and you’ll pay more money toward interest as a result.
+However, as you chip away at your principal through monthly payments, you owe less in interest and a higher percentage of your payment goes toward your principal.
 This process is called mortgage amortization.

 What Is APR?

 APR stands for “annual percentage rate.”
-Your APR includes your interest rate plus additional fees and expenses associated with taking out your loan, such as any prepaid interest, private mortgage insurance (PMI) or other fees you need to pay.
-The APR includes your nominal interest rate as well as any prepaid interest, private mortgage insurance (PMI) or other fees you need to pay.
+Your APR includes your interest rate as well as additional fees and expenses associated with taking out your loan, such as any prepaid interest, private mortgage insurance (PMI), some closing costs, mortgage points (also called discount points) and other fees you may need to pay.